turingschool/launch-curriculum/module5/labs/Week1/ErrorHandling.md

 ### Step 2: Adding Validation

 With a partner, add validations throughout your MVCMovies application.
+When working on the Review validations, you will need to add `New` and `Create` actions; this is great practice for creating related resources in an MVC app!

 ✅ Invite your instructor into your room to verify!